chrislo27/RhythmHeavenRemixEditor/docs/README.md

 game that has a consistent pattern.
 By *stretching* this entity, you can make constant beats without laying down multiple patterns.

+## Starting a new remix
+The parameters you need to set when starting a new remix (such as the tempo) are covered [in this document](Starting-a-remix.md).
+You should, however, read up on the controls first below!

 ## Controls
 ### Generic keystrokes
 **`SPACEBAR`** - Play/stop remix<br/>